daattali/beautiful-jekyll/hotel.md

 <hr>

-# Other Ways to Get To Fur Squared
+# Other Ways to Get To FurSquared

-There are other ways to get to Fur Squared besides driving and parking at the hotel!
+There are other ways to get to FurSquared besides driving and parking at the hotel!
 A few options are available for you to consider.
 These options may be cheaper, more convenient, or more environmentally friendly than driving yourself.
 As a bonus, you can also use these options to get around Milwaukee during the convention and explore the city if you wish!

 ## From the Milwaukee Intermodal Station